-External values means something in physical world HAPPENS which THEN makes us FEEL something.
+External values mean something in the physical world HAPPENS which THEN makes us FEEL something.
 For example: When I send, I will then feel adequate, confident, or good about myself.

 To escape the cage, you have to define new intrinsic values.
 One’s that make you feel good about your personal PROCESS over the RESULTS.
 Healthy motivators could be:

-The problem solving was a default, it was fun, I was motivated by challenging myself without worrying what I looked like.
+The problem-solving was a default, it was fun, and I was motivated by challenging myself without worrying about what I looked like.

 That’s not to say I don’t occasionally get wrapped in extrinsic values here and there.
-I’m human after all and sometimes the idea of getting the send is sooooo tempting!!
+I’m human after all and sometimes the idea of getting the send is so tempting!!

 But any efforts to notice values that ARE motivating you and trying to consciously choose NEW values is going to make a lasting change in your happiness and your climbing abilities.